[ Printer Friendly Version ] [ Report Abuse ]

 Before I knew it, it was already December.
 Though still weeks away, thoughts of Christmas were making most of the students absolutely crazy.
-Severus unfortunately had to give out several detentions to those who simply could not keep themselves quiet during class.
+Severus unfortunately had to give out several detentions to those who simply couldn’t keep themselves quiet during class.
 The weather turned bitingly frigid, and the first true snow of the season blanketed the grounds in white.
 Every morning I woke up and stared out the window, thinking how incredibly lucky I was to see such beauty every day.

 There hadn’t been another attack after little Colin, and most of the students seemed to forget anything strange had taken place over the past two months.
 They didn’t do it out of meanness; it was just easier for everyone to treat Colin’s condition as a strange accident and hope he was better soon.
 All of the teachers were keeping mum about the situation.
 Lavinia told me nothing like this had ever happened at Hogwarts as long as she could remember.

-“You’re always free to help yourself,” he replied.
+“You are always free to help yourself,” he replied.

 “Yes, this period.
-The second years.”
+The second-years.”

 Severus unlocked the door and held it open for me.
 I made my way into the small storeroom, squeezing into a back corner so he could have more room to look.
 Severus reached for his ledger on a shelf near the door and flipped through it quickly, running a finger down the pages as he scanned.

-“Yes … I knew I should have plenty.
-Let me see…” Since Severus was over a head taller than me, he could see more easily what was hidden on the upper shelves.
-“I try to keep things alphabetically to aid in their finding, but I’ve been so busy lately I’ve just thrown things every which where,” he murmured as he moved thick clay jars and glass beakers back and forth, squinting at their labels in the dim light.
-His furtive motions were upsetting a thin layer of grime that seemed to coat everything in the room, causing dust to filter down onto his robes like a fine grey snow.
+“Yes … I knew there should be plenty.
+Just give me a minute.”
+Since Severus was almost a head taller than me, he could see more easily what was hidden on the upper shelves.
+“Usually, I try to keep ingredients stored alphabetically to make them easier to locate, but I’ve been so busy lately I’ve just thrown things wherever they will fit,” he murmured as he shuffled thick clay jars and glass beakers back and forth, squinting at their labels in the dim light.
+His brisk motions were upsetting a thin layer of grime that seemed to coat everything in the room, causing dust to filter down onto his robes like a fine grey snow.
 I resisted the womanly urge to brush him off and just hoped he noticed eventually.